- Published date:

 About the project

-As part of an ambitious cultural exchange programme with China funded by the UK Government, the British Library will be developing exhibitions, online learning resources and a knowledge exchange programme.
-In addition, there will be a variety of related events in the UK and China.
+As part of an ambitious cultural exchange programme with China funded by the UK government, we have been developing exhibitions, online learning resources and a knowledge exchange programme.
+In addition, there have been a variety of related events in the UK and China.